triestpa/Open-Cryptochat/README.md

 # Build An End-To-End Encrypted Messenger With Javascript

+*How can we send a message between two systems, without exposing the message contents to any eavesdroppers in the middle?*

+This simple question is one of the most important topics in information security - and is the key to much of our data stays safe online.

 Cryptography is an important topic right now.
-It is widely known that government intelligence agencies actively intercept a wide net of online communications and other data.
-These disclosures would have likely been jeopardized if not for the use of strong encryption in communications between journalists and whistleblowers.
+Government intelligence agencies actively intercept a wide net of online communications and other data.
+These disclosures might been jeopardized if not for the use of strong encryption in communications between journalists and whistle-blowers.
 Policies on encryption have been a growing issue in US politics, with some figures calling for increased regulations on the types of encryption used in consumer products.

-An understanding of the techniques for implementing encryption is essential for modern software development.
-We will not be covering the underlying math and theory of encryption in-depth in this tutorial; instead, the focus will be on how to harness these techniques for your own applications.
-In this tutorial, we will walk through the basic concepts and implementation of an end-to-end 256-bit RSA encrypted messenger.
+An understanding of the techniques for using strong encryption in different applications is essential for modern software development.
+We will not be delving much into the underlying math of encryption in-depth in this tutorial; instead, the focus will be on how to harness these techniques for your own applications.
+In this tutorial, we will walk through the basics concepts and implementation of an end-to-end 2048-bit RSA encrypted messenger.
 We'll be using Vue.js for coordinating the frontend functionality, along with a Node.js backend using Socket.io for sending messages between users.

-A fully-functional preview of the final product is hosted here  - https://chat.patricktriest.com
+A fully-functional preview of the final product is hosted here  - https://chat.patricktriest.com The source code is available at the open-source Github repo here - https://github.com/triestpa/Open-Cryptochat

+The concepts that we are covering in this tutorial are platform-agnostic.
+We will be building traditional browser-based web app, but you can just as easily adapt this Javascript code to work within a pre-built desktop (using Electron) or mobile (React Native, Ionic, or Cordova) application binary if you are concerned about browser-based application security.[^1]

 > Disclaimer - This is meant to be a primer in end-to-end encryption implementation, not a definitive guide to building the Fort Knox of browser chat applications.
-I've done my best to convey the most accurate information possible on adding cryptography to your Javascript applications, but I cannot 100% guarantee the security of the resulting app - there's a lot that can go wrong at all stages of the process, especially at the stages not covered by this tutorial such as setting up web hosting and securing the server(s).
+I've worked hard to provide the most accurate information possible on adding cryptography to your Javascript applications, but I cannot 100% guarantee the security of the resulting app - there's a lot that can go wrong at all stages of the process, especially at the stages not covered by this tutorial such as setting up web hosting and securing the server(s).
 If you are a security expert, and you find vulnerabilities in the tutorial code, please feel free to reach out to me over email (patrick.triest@gmail.com) or in the comments section below.

-#### A Note on Browser-Based Encryption

-Client-side Javascript encryption is a controversial topic among security experts due to the vulnerabilities present in web application delivery versus pre-packaged software distributions that run outside the browser.
-Many of these issues can be largely mitigated by using HTTPS to prevent man-in-the-middle resource injection attacks, and by avoiding persistent storage of unencrypted sensitive data within the browser.
-It is undeniable, however, that running an application within the browser represents a comprise of control for convenience, and that browser-based applications are more vulnerable to security breaches than native desktop/mobile applications.

-The concepts that we are covering in this tutorial are platform-agnostic.
-We'll be demonstrating these concepts using a traditional browser-based web app, but you can just as easily adapt this code to work within a pre-built desktop (using Electron) or mobile (React Native, Ionic, or Cordova) application binary if you are concerned about browser-based application security.

 ## 1 - Project Setup

 ### 1.0 - Install Dependencies

-You'll need to have Node.js (version 6 or higher) installed in order to run the backend for this app.
+You'll need to have [Node.js](https://nodejs.org/en/) (version 6 or higher) installed in order to run the backend for this app.

 Create an empty directory for the project, and add a `package.json` file with the following contents.